jnsebgosselin/gwhat/docs/manage_data.rst

 Weather data files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GWHAT can read weather data saved in comma-separated values (csv) or tab-separated values (tsv) text files with UTF-8 encoding.
+GWHAT can read weather data saved in comma-separated values (:file:`csv`) or tab-separated values (:file:`tsv`) text files with UTF-8 encoding.
 An example of correctly formatted data file is presented in :numref:`weather_datafile_example`.

 The file header contains information about the station name, province, latitude, longitude, elevation and climate identifier.
 The dataset is composed of daily maximum, minimum,